OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/convert.md

 ## Conversion application

-The `ll-pica convert` command is used to generate the `linglong.yaml` file required by Linglong.
+The `ll-pica convert` command is used to generate the `linglong.yaml` file required by linyaps.

 View the help information for the `ll-cli convert` command: